 However, these casks are only filled to about 85% of capacity, leaving an ample air space above the wine.
 Under such conditions, a strain of yeast known as flor grows on the surface of the wine.
 It feeds on nutrients in the wine and in so doing adds unique flavours and protects the wine from oxygen.
 In spring, those casks that have grown the most flor (which by then is an unattractive foaming scum) are then fortified again to 15%.
 This new alcohol feeds the flor.
 Eventually, these casks will become Fino sherry, created by the biological action of yeast.

 Fino is always the lightest, most delicate and driest style (usually bone-dry), it is highly aromatic and characterised by salty, apple and almond flavours.
 Most Fino is between three and seven years old.
 Fino is best served well-chilled and is brilliant with seafood, grilled fish or gazpacho.
-There is no better partner for oysters or sardines.
+There is no better partner for oysters, sardines or mackerel.
 I like it with asparagus too.
 It also makes a brilliant apéritif – most wines are destroyed by olives or anchovies, but not these.